Danshen: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Danshen: Conclusion

 Danshen is a potent East Asian plant with an extensive history in Eastern medicine.
-Presently, the medicinal and therapeutic possibilities for this plant within Western medicine are being explored more vigorously.
+Presently, the medicinal and therapeutic possibilities for this plant within Western medicine are explored more vigorously.
 This plant has great potential to assist with cancers, cardiovascular, and neurodegenerative diseases.
-The tanshinones, a unique substance found in the plant, directly contribute to Danshen’s healing powers.
+The tanshinones, a unique substance found in the plant, directly contribute to Danshen’s powers.
 Due to its potency, caution and care should be exercised as you consider adding it as a supplement to your dietary regimen.

 References: